tapis-project/documentation/source/technical/apps.rst

 Runtime version
   Runtime version to be used when executing the application.
 Container image
   Reference to be used when running the container image.
-Required if ``containerized`` is true.
 Interactive flag
   Indicates if the application is interactive.
-Default is false.
+Default is *false*.
 Max jobs
   Maximum total number of jobs that can be queued or running for this application on a given execution system at a given time.
 Note that the execution system may also limit the number of jobs on the system which may further